Israel delegation visited Sudan in push to normalise ties

 A chartered plane left Tel Aviv for the Sudanese capital on Wednesday, according to the specialised air traffic website Flightradar24.

-Israeli sources requesting anonymity had earlier told AFP that an Israeli delegation had travelled to Sudan on Wednesday to discuss the same issue.
+Israeli sources requesting anonymity told AFP Thursday that an Israeli delegation indeed went to Sudan to discuss a normalisation of relations, confirming Israeli media reports.

 The same day, US Secretary of State Mike Pompeo said he hoped Sudan would "quickly" recognise Israel.